bahrus/xtal-element/README.md

 ### Priors

 The resemblance of these "propActions" to Rust trait implementations, a connection made above, is a bit superficial.
 They're closer in spirit to computed values / properties with one significant difference -- they aggressively *push / notify* new values of properties, which can trigger targeted updates to the UI, rather than passively calculating them when requested (like during a repeated global render process).
-And since we can partition rendering based on similar property groupings, we can create pipeline view updates with quite a bit of pinpoint accuracy.
+And since we can partition rendering based on similar property groupings (discussed below), we can create pipeline view updates with quite a bit of pinpoint accuracy.

 It's possible that libraries that don't support this kind of property change "diffraction", but rely on "template-optimized re-rendering" of the entire UI with every property change, end up also avoiding unnecessary updates, based on their clever diff-engine algorithms.
 I can say as a user of a limited number of such libraries, that what is actually getting updated, when and why, has always a bit of a mystery for me, so that I end up "winging it" more often than I'd like.
 This library puts the onus (and power) in the developer's hands to devise (and fully understand) their own strategy, not sparing the developer the details of the trade offs.